qw2273/Learning-to-Use-Git/README.md

 ## Pull Request:
 ** Once you're satisfied with your work, you can open a pull request to merge the changes in the current branch (the head branch) into another branch (the base branch).
-For more information, see "About pull requests."